 The pathways through Science will be decided through the options process and discussion with your Science teachers.
+It is advised for Separate Sciences you have at least a Band C in assessments in Y9

 To discuss, please speak to Dr Lissenden-Crook, Head of Science, or your Science teacher.